 5. Better Security and Compliance

 Automation ensures that security policies and compliance requirements are consistently applied and enforced across the entire network.
 Automated tools can perform regular audits, detect vulnerabilities, and deploy patches or configuration changes uniformly.
 This strengthens the overall security posture and simplifies the process of meeting regulatory compliance standards.
-This focus on security is critical, much like Cybersecurity Essentials are vital for digital protection in all domains.

 6. Scalability

 As businesses grow, their networks must scale to support increased traffic, users, and services.
 Network automation makes it easier to manage and scale networks by automating the deployment of new devices and services without a proportional increase in manual effort.
-This is particularly important for organizations leveraging Cloud Computing Fundamentals, where dynamic scaling is a core tenet.

 Abstract visual of an expanding network grid, illustrating the concept of scalability achieved through automation.